CGS Inline Aeration Meter

 Composition

-In general the CGS aeration meter consists of only two components: the measuring tube with three integrated sensors (CG sensor, PT100 temperature sensor and pressure sensor) on the one hand, and the corresponding control and evaluating system in an electronic unit on the other hand.
+The CGS Inline Aeration Meter consists of only two components: the measuring tube with three integrated sensors (CG sensor, PT100 temperature sensor and pressure sensor) on the one hand, and the corresponding control and evaluating system in an electronic unit on the other hand.

-Both ends of the standard sensor (left picture) are equipped with UNF 9/16" (dash 6) connectors which can be adapted to 3/8" or other standard fittings and which simplify the mounting of your measuring instrument into your fluid circut.
+Both ends of the standard sensor (picture, left) are equipped with UNF 9/16"-Dash 6 connectors which can be adapted to 3/8" or any other standard fittings to simplify the mounting of your measuring instrument into your fluid circut.
 The standard sensor is suitable for main stream installation with 0.5 - 5 l/min (< 1.3 gpm).
-If your application has higher flow rates we recommend bypass installation with the optional bypass installation kit.
-However, if main stream measurement is preferred, there is a large sensor available as well.
+If your application has higher flow rates we recommend a bypass installation with the optional bypass installation kit.

-There are different types of electronic units / housings available: as alternatives to the aluminum desktop housing (bottom left) with separable LEMO connectors we offer a small compact housing for mobile use (bottom center), as well as a large plastic housing with terminals (bottom right) which is designed for control cabinet installation.
+There are different types of housings available for the electronic unit: as alternatives to the aluminum desktop housing (picture, left) with separable LEMO connectors we offer a small compact housing for mobile use (picture, center), as well as a large plastic housing with terminals (picture, right) which is designed for control cabinet installation.

-Each CGS is available either for 110-240 V AC or for 9-36 V DC supply.
-Thus on-board applications, e.g. with a 12 V battery supply, can be realized with ease as well.
+Each CGS device is suited for 110-240 V AC and 9-36 V DC supply.
+Thus, on-board applications, e.g. with a 12 V battery supply, can be easily realized as well.

 CGS Standard, Mobile & Large Box

-Once you have decided which sensor and electronics may be ideal for your application, there is one more thing to figure out: Would you like to measure at standard speed - once per second - or at high-speed - ten times as fast?
+Once you have decided which sensor and device may be ideal for your application, there is one more thing to decide upon: the required test rate.

-If you prefer controlling your data with your master computer, you can simply use the analog output of the CGS (0...10 V or 4...20 mA) to transfer the measured live data of all relevant parameters.
+If you prefer to process the measured data through a PLC, you may simply use the analog output of the CGS (0...10 V or 4...20 mA) which transfer the measured live data for all relevant parameters.

 Calibration

-Getting started with your aeration measurement is quite easy: Before first usage the CGS only needs to be calibrated once on your specific unaerated oil.
+Getting started with your aeration measurement is quite easy: Before initial operation the CGS requires a fluid calibration with your specific oil.
 This should be done over the full temperature range of your process, with +/- 10°C of recommended extra range.
-For measuring with various fluids the CGS has a fluid list which allows you to save up to 20 different oils (sets of parameters).
-This enables you to quickly switch the presaved parameters by use of the menu, e.g. to use the sensor on another testbed that contains a different type of oil.
+For testing with multiple oils the CGS offers a fluid list which allows you to save up to 20 different substances.
+This allows you to quickly switch the saved parameters by use of the davice menu or software, e.g. when using the sensor on another testbed that contains a different type of oil.

-To make the calibration easier we offer optional fluid thermostats that can be controlled by the CGS system.
+To make the fluid calibration easier we offer an optional fluid thermostat that is controlled by the CGS device.

 Technical data of the CGS

-Measuring media & Flow rates electrically non-conductive fluids
+Suitable media & Flow rates electrically non-conductive fluids/oils

 for flow rates < 5 l/min (1.3 gpm): use standard sensor

-for higher rates: use bypass installation or large sensor
+for higher rates < 200 l/min: use bypass installation or larger sensor

-customized sensor tubes for main stream installation also available upon request
+customized sensors for main stream installation with v > 200 l/min available upon request

 Temperature measurement PT 100, +/- 0.1 °C